Shiba Inu (SHIB) Taxes in the US 2026 – Complete Reporting Guide

 LEASH and BONE Tokens

-The Shiba Inu ecosystem includes LEASH and BONE tokens.
-Each is a separate cryptocurrency with its own cost basis and tax history.
-Receiving BONE as staking rewards is ordinary income; selling LEASH is a capital gain/loss.
+The Shiba Inu ecosystem runs deeper than just SHIB.
+LEASH and BONE are separate tokens, each with their own cost basis and tax history.
+BONE staking rewards = ordinary income when received.
+Selling LEASH = capital gain or loss.
+Don't mix them up in your records.

 Tracking SHIB Across Wallets and Exchanges